 In 2018, I learned what it really felt like to hit a wall.
 I wanted to do everything, from working with HR leaders, talking to experts about trends and forecasting and the latest tech, from nailing a solution for a client, from staying up into the wee hours just to get to inbox “close enough to” zero, working on my own website…the list was endless.
 But I didn’t feel like I was growing, so I had to put my own mask on.

-How Can Executive Coaching Give You An Edge in Human Resources
+How Executive Coaching Can Give You an Edge in HR

 I made a conscious choice to fully devote time to my own personal development and growth.
 I attended seminars, workshops, hired an executive coach, took hours of classes and courses, and spent all my free time reading books.
 This was hard because I was programmed to believe that if I wasn’t working 60-plus hours a week I wouldn’t be successful in my job, life, and career.
 I was wrong.
 The real value in my role as an HR consultant and expert was my knowledge, resources, and expertise and not the number of hours I was punching on the clock.